 After the accident

-Now all you have to do is keep up a good oral hygiene routine, and your dental implant can last for at least 15 years, possibly decades.
+As long as you keep up a good oral hygiene routine and don’t let gum disease get a look-in, you can expect your dental implant in Melbourne to last for at least 15 years, and more likely for decades.